yuanbaoyaoyao/HelloDialog-react/README.md

 # HelloDialog-react
-The project of 'HelloDialog' introduction pages' font end.
+The front end of the introduction page of the HelloDialog project